shdlabs/SSTorytime/docs/API.md

 # An API for interacting with the SST graph

+*(These preliminary functions are unlikely to be final public functions in the final API, they are still in the development and research phase of testing )*

 Once data have been entered into a SSToryline database, we want to be able to extract it again.
 It's possible to create tools for this, but ultimately any set of tools will tend to limit the user.
 A user's imagination should be the only limit.